 - In Knocked Up, the premise is that Seth Rogen's character gets a girl who is way out of his league pregnant and manages to turn it into a real relationship.

 - The John Wayne western movie War Wagon.
 The youngest member of the gang gets snarled at when he smiles at what he thinks is the grizzled old codger's pretty daughter.
 It turns out she's his wife, whom he bought off her parents in exchange for a horse.
 But the old codger gets killed and the kid forgoes his share of the gold to ride off with her instead.

 - Lampshaded all the time in the case of Austin Powers.
 Austin has dorky glasses, bad teeth and an excessive Carpet of Virility, but women treat him like a sex god.
 Mrs. Kensington notes that physical perfection wasn't as important in the sixties, and it's Austin's personality that makes him so irresistible.

 - Magnolia has the elderly and rather withered movie executive dying of cancer played by Jason Robards married to a gorgeous trophy wife several decades younger than him played by Julianne Moore.
 The twist is that it started as a typical 'marrying him for his money' arrangement, but then she genuinely fell in love with him to the extent that out of guilt she even tried to have his will changed so that she would no longer be his heir.

-- Fast Times at Ridgemont High. the ugly, creepy science teacher played by Vincent Schiavelli turns out to have an astonishingly hot wife (played by Lana Clarkson).
+- In Fast Times at Ridgemont High, the ugly, creepy science teacher played by Vincent Schiavelli turns out to have an astonishingly hot wife (played by Lana Clarkson).